vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Photo courtesy British Museum . . . . . . . . . . . . . . . . . . . . . . . .
 433 92 Mansar: Pottery found at site T in Mansar.
 BM 1930,10.7.2–25.

 Photo courtesy British Museum . . . . . . . . . . . . . . . . . . . . . . . .
-434 93 (left) Nāga image in front of the Kevala–Narasim. ha Temple Rāmagiri,
+434 93 (left) Nāga image in front of the Kevala–Narasiṁha Temple Rāmagiri,

 (right) Nāga Mansar site T, BM 1930,10.7.1 . . . . . . . . . . . . . . . . . .
 435 94 Tomb of the mother of Sudāya and the latter’s meeting with the Buddha.